 I can’t believe my three weeks in Zambia have come and gone.
 I’m writing this post from Chicago, waiting to return to my hometown of Tulsa and replaying everything in my mind.
-It’s bring up a cadre of emotions.
+It’s bringing up a cadre of emotions.
 First, anger.
-It’s 2018 and this ailment should be affecting anyone, let along the numbers it does in Zambia.
+It’s 2018 and this ailment shouldn’t be affecting anyone, let along the numbers it does in Zambia.
 Second, awe at the welcoming and brave nature of the women who suffer from this injury.
 And lastly, surprise.
 I knew about fistula before taking this trip, but traveling to the remote areas on the poor road networks, interviewing the women about their struggles and interviewing the doctors really impacted me and helped bring the condition to life.

 We started my final week of the trip by meeting with survivors in Luapula Province at a remote health center.
 They talked about the stigmatization and difficulty in getting help.
 I also met with Community Health Volunteer Donald Kafula, who says child marriage plays a role in the injury.
 It wasn’t something I heard at first, but I heard that repeated more and more often as I reported from inner, rural Luapula.
 The girls’ bodies are not mature enough to carry a baby because they’re too small.
 So he works to try to get that thinking to change, to prevent child marriage from happening in the first place.